Tennessee man sought in 4 deaths spent years in prison for robbing a convenience store at age 16

 After the jury convicted him of one count of aggravated robbery in August 2014, he made threats to go after jurors, Drummond said during the parole hearing.
 He pleaded guilty in February 2015 to 13 counts of retaliation for past action.

+The district attorney that covers Madison County, Jody Pickens, urged against early release for Drummond, writing a letter in 2020 that called him “a dangerous felony offender and a confirmed member of the Vice Lords,” a street gang.

+Pickens wrote that Drummond made the threats against jurors and the victim in the robbery during a phone call with his father.

-The Associated Press obtained audio of the parole board hearing through a public records request.
+The Associated Press obtained audio and documents from the parole board hearing through public records requests.

 Drummond was given a combined 13-year sentence.
 His sentence ended in September 2024, according to the parole board meeting and Tennessee Department of Correction records.